Scarabbean Senior Society Explained

 Membership

 Initiation and membership is closely guarded.
 In years past, the typical tapping ground for new initiates was at the university's Torchbearer statue.
 But the current method is not confirmed although tapping students in the library and asking, “Are you ready?” is one of the current rumors concerning initiation.[10]
 For most of its history, the group initiated members based on positions held.
 For example, the SGA president was always inducted along with the vice president and the SGA election commissioner.
 In recent years, the group may have stopped adding members based on positions held.[11]
 For a majority of its history, membership was restricted to only white males.
-Still, that policy has changed in recent decades.
+That policy has changed in recent decades.

 The Scarab Society has united all the most outstanding scientists of many countries.